 This guide immediately shows you that the library's recommended article databases for education are Education Source, ERIC, and PsycINFO.

 The Journals A-Z Search Box allows you to see which journals are available online through the library's database subscriptions.
-MTSU's Walker Library has access to articles appearing in approximately 60,000 magazines and journals.
+MTSU's Walker Library has access to articles appearing in over 100,000 magazines and journals.
 Just follow the steps below:

 1. Perform a title search on the name of the journal that you would like to view.
 In the example below, we are searching to see if the library has online access to the Journal of Business Ethics.
 Just enter the title in the search box and click on the Search button.